4TT1L4/cargo/src/doc/src/guide/cargo-toml-vs-cargo-lock.md

 regex = { git = "https://github.com/rust-lang/regex.git", rev = "9f9f693" }
 ```

-Now our builds will be the same.
-But there’s a big drawback: now we have to
+Now our builds will be reproducible and yield the same result everytime.
+But there’s a big drawback: now we have to manually keep track of the used
-manually think about SHA-1s every time we want to update our library.
-This is
+revisions and update the SHA-1 values every time we want to update our library.
-both tedious and error prone.
+This is both tedious and error prone.

 Enter the `Cargo.lock`.
 Because of its existence, we don’t need to manually
 keep track of the exact revisions: Cargo will do it for us.
 When we have a